joaocarmo/litten-web/src/markdown-pages/help-and-contacts.en.md

 dedicated form.

-If you're a developer and encountered a problem with our mobile or web app, please create a new GitHub Issue in the mobile app's repository [here][mobileappissue] or the web app's repository [here][webappissue].
+If you're a developer and encountered a problem with our mobile or web app, please create a new GitHub Issue in the mobile app's archive [here][mobileappissue] or the web app's archive [here][webappissue].

 ## Contacts

-If you have questions, comments or suggestions regarding either the web app or our mobile app, please contact us at:
+If you have questions, comments or suggestions regarding our web app or mobile app, please contact us at:

 Email: [help@litten.app][helpmail]